alexkisielewicz/drf-travelshutter/README.md

     web: gunicorn drf_travelshutter.wsgi
     ```

-6. After adding enviromental variables and editing Procfile project is ready for deployment.
+6. After adding environmental variables and editing Procfile project is ready for deployment.
 In Heroku app's dashboard navigate to "Deploy" tab, scroll down to "Manual deploy" section.
 Select main branch from dropdown menu and click on "Deploy Branch".

 7. After built is done, you should be able to see the button with the link leading to deployed app.
 In my case [http://drf-travelshutter.herokuapp.com](http://drf-travelshutter.herokuapp.com).